 What are the features of a flexible mortgage?

-Features of a flexible mortgages typically include the ability to overpay above 10% per annum or no early redemption charges.
+Features of a flexible mortgage typically include the ability to overpay above 10% per annum or no early redemption charges.
 An Offset mortgage is the ultimate flexible mortgage and provides further flexibility.